Morwenn/poplar-heap/README.md

 }
 ```

+If we were to add first-class [projection][projections] support to *sift*, this new algorithm would also permit to
+project the root only once, instead of projecting it with every call to the comparison function.
+The previous
+impementation performed a number of projection equal to twice the number of comparisons, so at most $4h$ projections;
+the new impementation performs $3$ projections for every $2$ comparisons, plus an additional one for the root, which
+gives a maximum of $3h+1$ projections.

 ### Bottom-up implementation of sift

 TODO: description, link to bottom-up heapsort, mention it's just a perfect binary heap regardless of how it's mapped to an array